msa-em/cell-browser/00_index.md

 ## Competing Interests

 All authors declare no conflicts of interest.
-Last names were used in the text to separate the authors voices, interpretations, and contributions.
+Last names were sometimes used to separate the author's voices, interpretations and contributions.

 +++